-You'll need a C harmonica for this lesson, here you can find one.
+You'll need a C harmonica for this lesson.

 Jazz, but also rock and pop music can literally sweep listeners along, causing them to tap their feet involuntarily or move their heads in time with the rhythm.
 However, to this day musicians still find it hard to say what swing actually is; you can certainly feel it, but you just can't explain it.

 One big thing that characterizes the swing music is about rhythm: rather than sounding successive eighth notes for the same length of time, the first is held longer than the second (the swing note).
 The swing ratio, i.e., the duration ratio of these two notes, is often close to 2:1, and it has been found that it tends to get shorter at higher tempos and longer at lower tempos.

 Concerning the chords and the scales used in the swing, like in jazz music in general, we can often make use of major scales, pentatonic scales, as well as several minor scales.
 In addition, very often some chromatic passages are inserted while moving from a target note to another.
 In this regard, taking a diatonic harmonica to play jazz music could appear inappropriate; let’s say that if you can play harp in different position, then you can work quite well on jazz tunes, taking advantage of the use of the bending technique, as well, if you can, of the overfbows playing.